 But with the ‘buts’!

-We don’t have documentary evidence that the instrument was commissioned for the French
+To date we don’t have documentary evidence that the instrument was commissioned for the French

 Court by Mme de Pompadour.
 Evidence for